Canicodeyet7/hello-world/README.md

 # hello-world
 My second experience with Hello-world.
 I have just clicked on the + symbol on the top right of https://guides.github.com/activities/hello-world/ this window.
 I then created a New Repository.
 I have now named it hello-world.
 I am finishing this sentence.
+I like to learn about things that I find pertinent to making a lasting positive change.
+This is one of those things.
+At this point I understand that I have created a repository.
+I named it hello-world.
+I then created a Branch from this original repository and named it README.
+It appears to be formatted as README.md.
+I then added a description which seems to be displayed above.
+Now I have finished creating an edit to that Branch inside of the Master Respository.
+I will now commit the changes.